joelmoxley/founder-playbook/V. Tech + Product/02 - Product Cost Modeling/02 - EoE - Curated Cost Models/md/02 - Berkeley - Microfab Wafer Cost Model 2001.xls.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This detailed spreadsheet provides a template to model the cost of microfab wafers.
+This detailed spreadsheet provides a template to model the cost of microfab wafers.

 Credit: [University of California, Berkeley](http://www.berkeley.edu/)